Implicit Quantile Networks For Emulation in Jet Physics: Stochastic Folding of Jets

 \subsection{Model Architecture and Training}

-Each individual network in the \iqnfour~model is a dense, feed-forward neural network implemented in TensorFlow \cite{tensorflow}.
+Each individual network in the \iqnfour~model is a dense, feed-forward neural network.
+These models are completely independent of each other and can be trained in any order, or in parallel.
 The values of key hyperparameters---shared by all the networks---are listed in Table~\ref{tab:tf_network}.
 Each IQN is trained using AMSGrad \cite{amsgrad}, an optimization algorithm in the stochastic gradient descent family.
 We implemented a learning schedule, decreasing the learning rate of AMSGrad by a factor of $10$ after every $100$ epochs of training.
 When performing this annealing, we found it beneficial to resume training the model from the configuration in which it achieved the lowest validation loss over the past $100$ epochs, rather than from its final configuration.
 In our experiments, we achieved maximal performance with three such learning rate decay steps (i.e., with $400$ epochs of overall training).
+This process took about 24 hours using an Intel 14700KF with no core restrictions and 32G of RAM available.
+Note that the instantaneous CPU usage is usually around 2 cores and GPU acceleration was not useful for these models given the small network and batch sizes.

 As noted in Section~\ref{sec:IQN}, an alternative approach (\iqnone) is to model the 4-dimensional conditional density with a single, autoregressive network.
-Aside from operating on a different input representation (the unrolled examples presented in Equation~\ref{eq:examples}), the \iqnone~model is identical to the individual IQNs comprising the \iqnfour~model in every other way, including the network configuration and training procedure.
+Aside from operating on a different input representation (the unrolled examples presented in Equation~\ref{eq:examples}), the \iqnone~model is identical to the individual IQNs comprising the \iqnfour~model in every other way, including the network architecture, the training procedure, and duration.